SonicPikaLiDNY/cydia/README.md

-# This repo is just a repo for me and my friends, please do not use this seriously
+> [!WARNING]
+> This repo will have a lot of tweaks from the seas, so if think thats unethincal, this repo isnt for you ig

+Back to the Reposi3 readme:

 # Reposi3
 A Cydia repository template.
 This template contains sample on how you can easily make depiction pages without replicating your html pages.
 The pages are styled using [Bootsrap](http://getbootstrap.com/) which is really easy to use.
 You can see how it looks like by visiting [this sample repo](https://supermamon.github.io/Reposi3/) on your desktop or mobile phone.